 Trade Stock Indices

-S and P 500 - Standard and Poor's 500 Stock Index
+S & P 500 - Standard and Poor's 500 Index

 S&P 500 just like the Dow Jones Industrial Average Stock Index is more volatile than most of the other Top Indices, The S&P 500 index will over the long-term trend upward but it will have more price pullbacks & more consolidations than other stock index.
-Traders may prefer to trade other stock index other than this one if they are more accustomed to trading the more stellar trends that are found in other top indices.
+Traders may prefer to trade other stock index other than this one if they are more accustomed to trading the more stellar trends that are found in the other top indices.

 One of the reason this stock index has more oscillations than other index is because it has more constituent stocks than other stock index.
-This index also has a weighting factor in its calculation which also contributes to making it more volatile.
+This index also has got a weighting factor in its calculation which also contributes to making it more volatile.

 US500 Strategy Guide - US 500 Tutorial Guide Strategy